jdeebs/moviemax/README.md

 - **Update User Info**: Allows users to update their personal information (username, password, email, date of birth).
 - **Favorite Movies**: Allows users to add or remove movies from their list of favorite movies.
 - **Deregister User**: Allows users to delete their account.
-- **Get cast details**: Allows users to see which actors star in which movies.

 ## User Stories